3-musketeers/kaggle-dsb/pipeline/build-simple-model/rough-draft/model_data_setup.md

 > 1. Bit torrent directly to the hard drive
 > 2. Uncompress directly on the hard drive

 **How can you download torrent straight to the external hard drive?**
+> Change the path and download.

 **How can you uncompress in the external hard drive?**
+> As you would normally do it on your hard drive.

 ## 4TB External Drive
 Contains the entire kaggle dataset, as well as the entire luna16 dataset.